Jira is incredibly powerful, but it’s not the most intuitive tool.

 For reporters without access to Jira, you have two options.

-- Request detailed emails that one of your team members transfers into Jira bugs.
+- Request detailed emails that one of your team members transfers into Jira.
 Hint: you can automatically create Jira issues from email, too.

-With Marker.io, you can invite your clients and external reports as Guests.
+With Marker.io, you can invite your clients and external testers as Guests.

-This means that they see a limited submission form so internal details stay secure, and you still get all information sent straight into your Jira.
+This means that they see a limited submission form so internal details stay secure, and you still get all the information you need sent straight into your Jira.

 With Guests, it is definitely advisable to set up a dedicated, separate Jira project for issue tracking.